 Client Data Encryption Key Get Open Banking

 For security reasons, all requests to and responses from our Payments APIs as well as fields shared via our Account Validation API need to be encrypted.
+We support envelope encryption with AES-256-GCM.
 This page explains the process.

 Endpoints Summary

-The first step in the encryption process is to request a public key and its key ID from us and then securely store the information.
+The first step in the encryption process is to request a public key and its key ID from us.
+Then securely store the information and track the expiry of the key.
+Public keys expire after 120 days.

 Request